qbicsoftware/research-data-management/docs/measurement/measurement_edit.md

 The "Organisation Id" column expects the full [RoR Id](https://ror.org/about/) URL of the organisation.
 Use the [ROR registry search](https://ror.org/search) to determine the URL of the organisation RoR Id.

-Finally, [upload](#upload-metadata) the exported text file into the data manager application.
+Finally, [upload](#upload-metadata) the exported text file into the Data Manager application.

 ### Genomics